Ultis/rawr/Rawr.TankDK/Readme.TankDK.txt

 Currently targeting:
 * Wow version 3.3.3

+2.3.14:
+* No Defect: Fix a couple UI related issues.
+* Defect 16902: Update Bonus Armor in the Armory parser.
+Update the way I was handling new additional armor multipliers.
+The stats object is correct, but just my implementation was flawed.
+* Defect 15770: Fix for the blood funny business in RSVs.
+I believe that we should finally see the RSVs settle down for the Blood tree.

 2.3.13:
 * Defect 16792: Crash when trying to save - Fixed by Jothay.
 * Defect 16745: T9_2Piece now properly evalutated.